Code-Institute-Submissions/milestone-46/README.md

 ### **Design Changes From Wireframes**

-There were very little changes from the original design, other than the actual adventure game becoming a **Future Feature**.
-I decided to keep the fully responsive **Navbar** on all pages and views as it works so well, instead of having a collapsed **Burgerbun Nav**.
-The **Form Fields** in the **CRUD Pages** had different input fields on the finished site.
-The Stamina, Intelligence and Skill scores in the character creation screen were ommited, as they would not be necessary until the game is constructed.
-Finally, the actiual **Game UI HUD** was not included for the same reason.
-Instead, I have created a separate screen available from the **Start Game** page which contains a carousel of all the **Location Images** which will be used in the game.
+The main difference from the original design is the use of the navbar to the left of screen rather than along the top.
+The left sided nav was part of the **Amado** template design, and provides a robust wrapping element for the 'base.html' file, into which all block content could be inserted to the right.
+This made for easy insertion and application of the various views and pages throughout site.
+I also used the original home page of the template to make a **Latest Options** page on site, with a new **Landing Page** created to greet the user when they first visit the site.
 ___

 ## **Features**

-This is a multi-page site with 23 **Flask** app routes and 15 **HTML Templates**.
+This is a multi-page fullstack framework site, with 6 separate **Django** apps.
 The basic layout of the site was created using the [**Bootstrap 4**](https://getbootstrap.com) grid system (which is based on [Flexbox](https://www.w3schools.com/css/css3_flexbox.asp)), with alterations and additions.
 The core of this is the use of containers, rows and columns as classes for elements.
 All **anchor** links within text are fully navigable; they also change colour when hovered over.
-On **Desktop**, the separate Character, Race and Class elements alternate between ones with image left/text right and image right/text left.
-On **Mobile** devices the text appears above the image as you scroll down.

 ### **Existing Features**

 #### Base HTML

-This the is main template for the site, which contains the Head and Footer and Navbar elements for each following route.
+This the is main template for the site, which contains the Head and Footer and Navbar elements for every other page, route or view.
+There is also a **Subscription** section which appears just above the **Footer** on each page.

 * **Navbar**

-   This Navbar is the fully responsive **Grayscale Theme** navigation element, with some style changes.
-I amended the code with my own **CSS** to change the Navbar colours (text and background) on larger resolutions, and gave the links a longer hover transition.
-It contains links to the following screens: **Home**, **New Character**, **Saved Characters**, **List of Classes**, **List of Races** and **New Game**.
-As the main title does not display on smaller resolutions thanks to the Grayscale code (becoming a **Burgerbun** icon instead) I wrote code to include a **Home** link on smaller resolutions.
+   This Navbar is the fully responsive navigation element.
+It contains links to the following screens: **Home**, **Latest Options**, **All Antiquities**, **Cart**, links for **Login**, **Registration** and **Add Antiquity**.
+There is also a **Cart Total** icon, a **Search** icon and some **Social Media** links.
+I added my own logo to the top of the navbar to connect it with the overall site theme.
+This element collapses to a dropdown on smaller resolutions.

+* **Subscription**
+    This is a simple element where users can subscribe to the site via an **EmailJS** enabled form.

 * **Footer**

-   The Footer is a basic element that contains a small **Copyright** text.
-It is designed to flow into the bottom of the main content elements of each page through a gradual **Linear-gradient**.
+   The Footer is a basic element that contains a small **Copyright** text and the site logo.
+The links in the navbar also appear here, and become a dropdown on smaller devices.

 #### Main Page

-The games opening page, containing the games title and the [**Main Page Background**](static/images/misc/main_page_bg.jpeg).
-There is also a CTA button asking the user to 'start a new game'.
+The games opening page, containing the main logo and some information about the site, along with the [**Landing Page Background**](static/images/misc/landing_page_bg.jpg) which is an image of the Parthenon in Athens at night.
+There is also a CTA button asking the user to 'Donate Now'.

 #### List of Classes/Races/Characters